Hundreds Welcome Home Prairie Grove Officer

 Gibson returned fire, striking Colbert, and then was able to get Franks out of the house and immediately apply two tourniquets.
 Police have credited Gibson with saving Franks' life.

 Franks was taken to Washington Regional Medical Center.
-Three days later, the decision was made to amputate part of his left leg above the knee because of irreparable damage to his vascular system.
-He was in the intensive care unit at Washington Regional for about eight days and then moved to a rehabilitation facility.
+The decision was then made to amputate part of his left leg above the knee because of irreparable damage to his vascular system.
+He was in the intensive care unit at Washington Regional for about eight days and then moved to a rehabilitation facility in Fayetteville.

 Franks said he was overwhelmed by the support shown Wednesday as he drove through Prairie Grove.
 Adults of all ages, teenagers and children lined the streets in the downtown area.
 Many other people were standing along the parade route.

-“It was amazing, just to see everybody,” Franks said.
-“It just warms my heart and makes coming home a lot easier.”
+"It was amazing, just to see everybody," Franks said.
+"It just warms my heart and makes coming home a lot easier.
+I'm glad to see it."

-Now that he’s home, Franks said he will continue to do physical therapy on his own, along with going to doctor’s appointments, and work to build up the strength in his right leg, which was broken from the gun shots and has a rod in it.
-Franks said doctors told him, he’s “good to go” for his right leg.
+Now that he's home, Franks said he will continue to do physical therapy on his own, go to doctor's appointments, and try to get stronger and build up his right leg, which was broken from the gunshots and has a rod in it.
+Franks said doctors told him he's "good to go" for his right leg.

 After the wound on the left leg heals, Franks said he will return to the rehabilitation center to receive a prosthetic leg and be trained on how to use it.
-He said it will take about three to four months for the wound to heal.
+He said it will take at least three to four months for the wound to heal.

 Franks said support from the community, police department and other law enforcement agencies in caring for his family has been more than he could have imagined.